AkshikaAgarwal/create-your-own-adventure/english/adipose/adipose.md

 It eirily reminded you of a story you read as a young fluff, but the chant was, "brains, brains".

-You couldn't quite decide whether you were awake or asleep, but as time was running out, you remembered something your mother always told you...
+You couldn't quite decide whether you were awake or asleep, but as time was running out, you remembered something your mother always told you!
 [Mom's Advice](../advice_from_mother/advice_from_mother.md)